DctrlVan/dctrl-admin/README.md

 }
 ```

-``
+`
-Once the above are started run
+Once the above are started, run the following command:
 - `npm run serve`

-When running the server exposes an api defined in the file `./adminSrc/router.js`.
+When running, the server exposes an api defined in the file `./adminSrc/router/EventApi.js`.

 For example to charge a member manually for dress code infractions:
 ```